 Prerequisites

 You'll need an OpenAI API key.
-The embeddings model we're using (text-embedding-3-small) costs $0.02 per million tokens — so running this tutorial will cost you a fraction of a cent.
+The embeddings model we're using (text-embedding-3-small) costs $0.02 per million tokens — running this tutorial costs a fraction of a cent.
 For generation, we'll use gpt-4o-mini.

 mkdir rag-from-scratch && cd rag-from-scratch